chainpoint/chainpoint-cli/README.md

 ```

 You can see here that the proof represented by the `node_hash_id` provided is anchored to the Calendar (`cal`) level.

+#### SPV Verification

+If you have a bitcoin node running that you would like to verify proofs against, pass the `--btc`
+or `-b` flag.
+Since only the block headers are required to verify a proof, an spv node should be
+sufficient to verify.
+Only the [bcoin](https://bcoin.io) API is currently supported, though this
+could be expanded in the future.

+To make your target node's information available to the verification client, add a `bcoin.conf`
+file in your `~/.chainpoint` directory with all relevant information (`host`, `port`, `api-key`, etc)
+See [here](http://bcoin.io/api-docs/index.html#configuring-clients) for more information.
+Environment variables (prefaced with `BCOIN_`) and command line args (prefaced with `--bcoin-`)
+are also supported configuration options.

 ### Viewing a Proof